RMDEVCLT/WingetPlayBook/README.md

+* NO SCCM, NO INTUNE, NO PROBLEM.
-* Winget PlayBook for User Operating systems.
+* Winget PlayBook for EUC.
-* No support for Any Server OS.
+* No support Servers OS.
 * This will show you how to install Software from Winget Package repository.

 1) Step 1 create your YAML file.
 With the list of software you need.